 The solution of a diffusion equation is subject to both initial and boundary conditions.
 The numerical solution of diffusion equations usually makes use of the finite-difference method, which employs Forward Time Centered Space (FTCS) finite-difference approximation to the diffusion equation.
-Because $\mathbf{x}$ in above equations can be of arbitrary variables in any dimensions, diffusion equations can be applied for various applications in computer graphics fields.
+Because \vec{x} in above equations can be of arbitrary variables in any dimensions, diffusion equations can be applied for various applications in computer graphics fields.
 Using such equations, researchers have developed visually convincing models of fire, smoke, and other gaseous phenomena.
 The diffusion equations can also be used in scientific visualization of medical images.
-The applications of diffusion equations include depicting gaseous phenomena [36], surface fairing [11], texture synthesis using reaction-diffusion system [40][38], visualizing vector field [30][13], etc.

-In this paper, we employ a diffusion-based equation to approximate skeletons of objects bounded by arbitrary meshes (or other boundary representations) and reconstruct the original shape.
+The applications of diffusion equations include depicting gaseous phenomena [SF95], surface fairing [DMSB99], texture synthesis using reaction-diffusion system [WK91][Tur91], visualizing vector field [PR99][DPR00], etc. In this paper, we employ a diffusion-based equation to approximate skeletons of objects bounded by arbitrary meshes (or other boundary representations) and reconstruct the original shape.

-3 PDE Formulation of Medial Axis Extraction for Arbitrary Meshes
+3. PDE Formulation of Medial Axis Extraction for Arbitrary Meshes

-To directly detect and extract skeletons of 3D solid objects bounded by arbitrary meshes, we employ a diffusion-based PDE combined with distance field information to allow any given 3D objects to propagate inward their boundaries and approximate simplified skeletons with user interactions, which can provide users instant feedback and interactive control during the extraction process.
+In the previous work, PDE techniques, such as level set methods and Hamilton-Jacobi equation, are used for medial axis detection from 2D images and volumetric datasets.
+However, direct extraction methods based on PDEs to detect skeletons of 3D solid objects bounded by arbitrary meshes are still under-explored.
+In this paper, we employ a diffusion-based PDE to allow any given 3D objects to propagate inward their boundaries and approximate simplified skeletons with user interactions, which can provide users instant feedback and interactive control during the extraction process.
 The distance information from skeletal points to the boundaries are recorded for reconstruction and deformation purposes.
 When manipulating the skeleton, the original model can be deformed accordingly.
 Other immediate applications include model simplification, skeleton-driven parameterization, and animation control of complex, articulated characters.

-3.1 Diffusion-based Equation
+3.1.
+Diffusion-based Equation

-The grassfire flow on a 3D surface S is governed by
+The grassfire flow on a 3D surface \vec{S} is governed by

-$$\frac{\partial \mathbf{S}}{\partial t} = \mathbf{N},\tag{3}$$ which allows the fire front propagating at unit speed along the inward surface normal N.
+$$\frac{\partial \vec{S}}{\partial t} = \vec{N},\tag{3}$$

+which allows the fire front propagating at unit speed along the inward surface normal \vec{N} .